Doist/oauthist/docs/getting_started.rst

    request = oauthist.ProtectedResourceRequest(http_request)

-The function returns object with field :param:`access_token`, which will be set to `None` if token hasn't been found.
+The function returns object with field :attr:`access_token`, which will be set to `None` if token hasn't been found.

 Once you received the bearer token string, you must check if it is valid to your